peytoncchen/PK-Visualization/README.md

 ### Optimization Algorithm and set-up
 For commented Python code (and a customizable Jupyter Notebook!), visit [here.](https://github.com/peytoncchen/PK-Py/blob/master/calc_k.py)
 Apart from retrieving and parsing the inputs, the core of the algorithm is handed over to pyodide and Python code to deliver the final result.
 First, the CSV data array is converted into a dictionary that we can manipulate with time as the keys.
 That dictionary is then matched to a fit dictionary that is normalized.
 Then, the sum of squared errors (SSE) between the two dictionaries are minimized through scipy's ```optimize.brute``` function, which returns an array one for each compartment in your model.

+## Troubleshooting

+If you get an error message:
+- Check your inputs were of the correct type and that they were not impossible.
+- Check your k-values - extremely large k-values are known to cause errors as we are using a 4th order Runge-Kutta ODE solver.
+See [methodologies](#methodologies) for more information.

 ## Built With